CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

   end

   def unsubscribed
-    # Any cleanup needed when channel is unsubscribed
+    # Any cleanup needed when a channel is unsubscribed
   end
 end